henrylatham/scribe-help-center/content/blog/mission/index.md

 And so Scribe was born.

 Born from a desperate need to do something else.
 To find purpose.
-To instill purpose & direction in others, so that they would not need to suffer, stuck, devoid of purpose, as we had found ourselves.
+To instil purpose & direction in others, so that they would not need to suffer, stuck, devoid of purpose, as we had found ourselves.

 We tried a podcast, tried a blog, tried freelancing.
 And looking back, there was always a common thread only clear now: